aspineon/spring-webflux-example/README.md

 # spring-webflux-example
-Sample rest application which uses mongo and new webflux framework
+Sample rest application which uses mongo and the new webflux framework